mlcommons/algorithmic-efficiency/RULES.md

 The submissions will be [scored](#scoring) according to their performance on all workloads, including the public as well as the held-out workloads.

 Furthermore, a less computationally expensive subset of the public workloads is collected with the [qualification set](#qualification-set).
 Submitters without enough compute ressources to self-report on the full set of public and held-out workloads can instead self-report on this smaller qualification set.
-Well-performing submissions can thereby qualify for computational resources provided by sponsors of the competition to be scored on the full benchmark set.
+Well-performing submissions can thereby qualify for computational resources provided by sponsors of the benchmark to be scored on the full benchmark set.

 #### Public workloads

 The public workloads are fully specified with the call for submissions.
 They contain a diverse set of tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
 For a single tasks there might be multiple models and therefore multiple public workloads.
-The entire set of public workloads should have a combined runtime of roughly one week on the [competition hardware](#competition-hardware).
+The entire set of public workloads should have a combined runtime of roughly one week on the [benchmarking hardware](#benchmarking-hardware).

 The currently nine public workloads are: